 How does Zone Air DIY compare to MrCool?

 Both install with a true pre-charged line set, no vacuum pump, and keep the warranty valid for DIY.
-Zone Air leads on efficiency (24 SEER2 vs MrCool's ~23.6 for 12K BTU) and adds a 45-day satisfaction guarantee, while MrCool offers a wider size range up to 36K BTU and a longer brand track record.
-See our MrCool DIY mini split guide for sizing and Hyper-Heat details.
+Zone Air leads on efficiency (24 SEER2 vs MrCool's ~23.6 for 12K BTU) and adds a 30-day return policy, while MrCool offers a wider size range up to 36K BTU and a longer brand track record.
+MrCool publishes sizing and Hyper-Heat details on its own product pages.

 Can a DIY mini split heat pump run on a 115V outlet?